Table of Contents

 - Short stature

-In the mild form, fewer signs are present such as smaller bone deformity, fewer fractures, normal height, hearing loss can be present, and there is a normal life expectancy.
+In the mild form, fewer signs are present.
+There may be smaller bone deformity, fewer fractures, normal height, some hearing loss, and their normal life expectancy.
 The incidence of fractures decreases after puberty.

-In the most severe form, babies die in the uterus or soon after birth due to extensive bone fractures and breathing problems.
+In the moderate to severe form, there are more fractures; short height; deformed spine; and breathing problems, which can be life-threatening, and children can be born with broken bones.
+In the most severe form, babies die in the uterus or soon after birth because of extensive bone fractures and breathing problems.

 Diagnosis of Osteogenesis Imperfecta